asminkarki012/tic-tac-toe-socket/README.md

 ## Things I learned
+- Basic of html,css and javascript
-- Learned about basic working of socket.
+- basic working of websocket
+- implementing neuralnet from scratch
+- gradient descent algorithm for neuralnet
+- forward and backward propagation of neuralnet

 ## Remaining Work
-- AI implementation min-max.
-- Web socket programming for multiple user.
-- Add Proper Error handling.
+- Add Regularization for neuralnet for better performance(prevent overfitting)
+- Improve the training data and optimized the neuralnet for better performance (tuning hyperparamters)

 ## Features:
 - Websocket implemented more than two players can play tic tac toe over the network.

-## Bug to solve
-- Still For more than 2 users theres still connection name related issues that need to be fix.
+- Neuralnet is integrated with websocket on python
+- User can play with neuralnet and they can also optimize its performance by fine tuning the hyperparameter